 Currency risk is the risk that the value of a financial instrument may fluctuate due to changes in foreign exchange rates.
-The financial instruments of the Fund are denominated in Saudi Arabia Riyals.
+The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, due to/ from a related party, other assets, management fee payable and accruals and other liabilities are denominated in Saudi Arabian Riyals.
 Accordingly, the Fund is not exposed to any currency risk.